Two Component Doublet-Triplet Scalar Dark Matter stabilising the Electroweak vacuum: Dark Matter phenomenology

-The moment we make the conversion coupling non-zero (say $\l_{\Phi T} = 0.5$), the shift in the relic densities of both the dark matters is observed (see the black and the purple patches in Fig.\ref{relic1}).
-There reason behind this shift is easy to understand.
-As soon as the conversion coupling is switched on, the $T^{0}$ starts converting to $H_0$ and hence the relic density of the $T^0$ decreases whereas we observe an upward shift for the relic $\Omega_{H_0}$ (the purple patch).
-A similar behavior is observed for $\l_{\Phi T} = 1.0$ where the relic density of $T^0$ is further decreased and the relic density of $H_0$ is increased, we notice that the red patch has now became much smaller.
-This is because the maximum contribution towards the total relic from $T^{0}$ can at most be $53\%$ (with $m_{T^0}=1790$ GeV, $\Omega_{T^0}h^2=0.060$) which in turn requires $\Omega_{H_0}h^2=0.056$ (rest of the $47\%$ contribution towards the total relic) for $m_{H}^0=387$ GeV leading to a shrinking in the red patch.
-In Fig.\ref{relic1}(b), we plot the effective direct detection cross-section of both the dark matter with respect to their respective masses and compare it with the experimental results obtained from LUX \cite{Akerib:2016vxi} and PandaX-II \cite{Tan:2016zwf,Cui:2017nnn} for different values of $\l_{\Phi T}$ (similar to Fig.\ref{relic1}(a)).
-Considering the Fig.\ref{relic1}(a) and (b) together, we can conclude that the parameter space under consideration is allowed from both the relic density as well as the direct detection constraints.\\
+Upon turning on the conversion coupling (say $\l_{\Phi T} = 0.5$), a shift in the relic densities of both the DM candidates is observed (see the black and the purple patches in Fig.\ref{relic1}).
+The reason behind this is easy to understand.
+When the conversion coupling is switched on, the $T_{0}$ starts converting to $H_0$ and hence the relic density of the $T_0$ decreases whereas we observe an upward shift for the relic density $\Omega_{H_0}$ (the purple patch).
+A similar behavior is observed for $\l_{\Phi T} = 1.0$ where the relic density of $T_0$ is further decreased and the relic density of $H_0$ is increased, we notice that the red patch has now became much smaller.
+This is because the maximum contribution towards the total relic density from $T_{0}$ can at most be $53\%$ (with $m_{T_0}=1790$ GeV, $\Omega_{T_0}h^2=0.060$) which in turn requires $\Omega_{H_0}h^2=0.056$ (rest of the $47\%$ contribution towards the total relic density) for $m_{H_0}=387$ GeV leading to a shrinking in the red patch.
+In Fig.\ref{relic1}(d), we plot the effective direct detection cross-section of both the DM with respect to their respective masses and compare it with the experimental results obtained from LUX \cite{Akerib:2016vxi}, PandaX-II \cite{Tan:2016zwf,Cui:2017nnn} and XENONnT~\cite{XENON:2020kmp} for different values of $\l_{\Phi T}$ (similar to Fig.\ref{relic1}(a)).
+Here it is interesting to point out that, although the current setup is allowed from the constraints coming from present direct search experiments like LUX \cite{Akerib:2016vxi} and PandaX-II \cite{Tan:2016zwf,Cui:2017nnn}, the parameter space of the setup can come in tension with the XENONnT projections.
+However, this is actually a positive finding since this renders the model testable and hence falsifiable in a future experiment.
+Considering the Fig.\ref{relic1}(a) and the bounds from the present direct search results from Fig.\ref{relic1}(d) together, we can conclude that the parameter space under consideration is allowed from both the relic density as well as the direct detection constraints.
+For better understanding, we also tabulate the result discussed above in Table \ref{tab_new} for three different choices of the conversion couplings $\l_{\Phi T}=0.0,0.5$ and 1.0.\\